Here’s a mini appetizer that’s delivers big. Stuffed olives are delectable with a meaty-cheesy-truffle oil concoction that no one can eat just one of.

 He landed his first job in picturesque Il Fattore, a Michelin restaurant known for its impressive selection of specialty wines.
 He learned pasta making at Il Archivolto, and at prestigious Albergo Ristorante de Corona, he became Head Chef after only six months.
 It was here he received the opportunity to travel to Atlanta where he honed his skills further, opening one fine restaurant after the other.

-For the mini party, we were able to snag the recipe for stuffed cerignola olives, which may just be the most luxurious bar bite ever.
+For the mini party, a plan featuring a menu of miniature bites, we were able to snag the recipe for stuffed cerignola olives from Andrea Montobbio, which may just be the most luxurious bar bite ever.
 A tangy, rich veal mixture gets stuffed into fresh cerignolas, which are then breaded and deep fried.
 Serve these at your next gig and I guarantee, people will go absolutely crazy. asellina

 STUFFED CERIGNOLA OLIVES